 Download and Install Barcode Font

-Install the font on every computer with a farmerswife Client installation that has a Barcode Reader connected or that will be used as a label generator.
+Install this Barcode Font on every computer with a farmerswife Client installation that has a Barcode Reader connected or that will be used as a Label printer machine.

 On Windows: Unpack the zip folder onto your desktop then copy and paste the files into the Font folder which is usually accessible from the Start Menu > Settings > Control Panel > Fonts.

-On Mac OS X: Unpack the zip file onto your desktop.
+On macOS: Unpack the zip file onto your desktop.
 Then go to the Finder > Services > Font Book.
 In the Font Book, click on the plus sign at the bottom of the Font column.
 Select the fonts from the folder downloaded and unzipped to the desktop.

 Select The Barcode Font